Skip to content

 Hours: Sunrise to Sunset

-Parking Options: See waypoints / Free
+Parking Options: See waypoints

 Vaughters Barn

-Photo credit: Atlanta Journal Constitution - Mr. Vaughters on his farm in 2002
+Photo credit: Atlanta Journal-Constitution - Mr. Vaughters on his farm in 2002

-Before selling the farm to Panola Mountain State Park in 2002, Mr. Vaughters told an Atlanta Journal-Constitution reporter, “Nearly all of DeKalb County is covered with homes and businesses.
+“Nearly all of DeKalb County is covered with homes and businesses.
 You can drive from Lithonia to Dunwoody and not find a piece of open land.
 I didn’t want that here.”
-His wish came true, and today, the white barn where he bred horses and raised cattle is an important symbol along the bike and hiking path on Klondike Road.

 Are You Ready To Find More Geocaches?

-Come explore the Arabia Mountain PATH and earn trackable prizes along the way!
+Come explore the Arabia Mountain PATH and earn trackable prizes along the way.

-The AMNHA Geo-PATH is a geocaching program spread along the entire 30+ miles of the Arabia Mountain PATH hike/bike trail.
-We have many geocaches waiting for you to find.
+The AMNHA Geo-Path is a geocaching program spread across more than 30 miles of trail.
+Many geocaches are waiting to be discovered.

 Download the passports